 Serif vs. Sans-Serif: A serif is the little accents or points you see along the corners of letters, this is a common trait in many classical fonts.
 A typical example of a serif font would we Times New Roman or Garamond.

 Here are those fonts with the serifs noted.

-A serif font has a classic look and are typically regarded as communicating something to consider, like looking at an abstraction or an art piece.
+A serif font has a classic look and is typically regarded as communicating something to consider, like looking at abstraction or an art piece.
 We’re most often exposed to these types of fonts when absorbing information for recreation or education.
 They are often found in both fiction and non-fiction books and novels as well as full-on textbooks.
 This style of font is read as something with substance.
 Something to learn.

 The two examples below are Helvetica and Nexa Lite, both sans-serif fonts, these letters don’t have those fancy design points.

 A sans-serif font is most often associated with quick, factual information like directional signage, use instructions or public documents.
-This has it’s own set of benefits in that this font can provide high-impact communications quickly, it’s more visible but less connectable.
+This has its own set of benefits in that this font can provide high-impact communications quickly, it’s more visible but less connectable.

 Should you use a custom font?
 A custom font can not only make a huge visual statement, allowing it to stand out as well as add significant production value to the project.

 If you are looking for a wide audience of clients, you do not want to blend in with the crowd.
 While it is beneficial to check out the competition from time to time, avoid copying their design or you will just go unnoticed.